wyattgf/breakout_game/doc/DESIGN.md

 Currently, the Game class is equipped with a list of current paddles (myPaddles) and a list of current balls (myBalls).
 So, essentially, the two main assumptions in this project are that the first paddle in myPaddles (index 0) and the first ball in myBalls (index 0).
 In essence, the program only "cares" about the first values of these lists.
 The reason for these assumptions is that the current version of the game does not have any features relating to multiple paddles or multiple balls at a time.
 However, we did see the potential for adding in these features, so our team chose to include support for them (i.e. the use of the lists).
 But, since there is no functionality associated with having many of these items, we decided to leave out any logic that had to do with integrating them.

 As a result of these assumptions, several classes, when accessing myBalls and myPaddles, "know" to access only the first elements of each list.

+## Plan Changes

+#### Differences between Plan and Final Product

+We initially had the idea of pressing multiple buttons (Left,Right,Left,Right, Down,Up,Down,Up) in order to create a power up.
+This became different from the final product because the complexity of creating such a power up would have taken focus away from the design of our program.
+We tried to keep the level implementations as close as possible to the initial plan, for example, in level 3, the laser beams replaced the idea of the falling blocks.
+Instead of the multiple balls power up, our fourth power up was the fiery ball power up.
+When creating our plan we chose that our different types of blocks would require different numbers of hits to get destroyed.
+However, as we were implementing it we decided we can implement something more complicated and ended up going with moving blocks, a power up block and then one block that required more hits than the others to get destroyed.

 ## New Features HowTo